Tiger Properties unveils $10bln lagoon-front 'premium city' in Ajman

 Tiger Properties said engineering and excavation works for the lagoon are scheduled to proceed in parallel with the construction of Orchid Towers so that the waterfront is integrated into the living environment as the community comes on line.

-Handover for Orchid Towers is currently targeted for the fourth quarter of 2028, with subsequent phases expected to add further lagoon-front residences and community infrastructure in line with the overall master plan, it added.-TradeArabia News Service
+Handover for Orchid Towers is currently targeted for the fourth quarter of 2028, with subsequent phases expected to add further lagoon-front residences and community infrastructure in line with the overall master plan, it added.

 Copyright 2026 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).